yoyodapro/Kangaroo-Server/README.md

 -gpuId [Enables specific GPU's] ex. -gpuId 0,1,2,3,4,5,6,7 will run 8 GPU's

--w [your worker ID or Bitcoin Address if you prefer to remain anonymous]
+-w [your worker ID or Bitcoin Address if you prefer to remain anonymous] if using multiple rigs please use -w username.rignumber